angular/angular-ja/aio-ja/content/guide/attribute-binding.en.md

 ### Binding to multiple CSS classes

 To bind to multiple classes, use `[class]` set to an expression&mdash;for example, `[class]="classExpression"`.
-The expression can be a space-delimited string of class names, or an object with class names as the keys and truthy or falsy expressions as the values.
+The expression can be one of:

+* A space-delimited string of class names.
+* An object with class names as the keys and truthy or falsy expressions as the values.
+* An array of class names.

-With an object format, Angular adds a class only if its associated value is truthy.
+With the object format, Angular adds a class only if its associated value is truthy.

 <div class="alert is-important">